apostrophecms/docs/docs/reference/server-events.md

 ### `notFound`

 Triggered when Apostrophe fails to find a matching page for a request, just before the 404 response.
-This is a final chance to do extra work to find a matching page.
+This is a final chance to do extra work to find a matching page and assign the URL to `req.redirect`.

 #### Parameters